 Each filter class specifier (funcfilter, p2pfilter, or collfilter) is followed by an expression put in parentheses.
-That expression can consist of any number of predicates that are different for each filter class and correspond to the entries described in Section 5.1.1.
-(See a formal description of the grammar in Section 5.1.3.1.)
+That expression can consist of any number of predicates that are different for each filter class and correspond to the entries described in the section called "Building Filter Expressions Using the Graphical Interface".
+(See a formal description of the grammar in the section called "A Formal Description of the Grammar".)
 These predicates are joined by using Boolean AND (&&) and OR (||) operators.
 Boolean expressions are parenthesized as needed.
 Also, a Boolean NOT (!) operator in front of any predicate or parenthesized expression negates the predicate/expression.